Tight frames over the quaternions and equiangular lines: Tight frames

 We now consider tight equiangular lines in general, before giving a striking summary of the known results for two dimensions.
 For $n$ tight equiangular lines in $\Hd$ (or $\Cd$, $\Rd$), the angle is

 with the following specific cases (in order of the number of vectors)

 and sets of lines giving the bounds of Theorem \ref{linearindepth}

 The theory as is stands does not preclude the bounds above being reached by lines from a larger space, e.g., $n={1\over2}d(d+1)$ complex or even quaternionic lines in $\Hd$.
 This does not occur for two dimensions.
-Since $\gl$ increases with the number of tight equiangular lines $n$ (for $d$ fixed), taking the possible values
+Since